-Providers can find all references of their queries in structured and unstructured data.
-This means that they can find in the system all mentions of a word or phrase including titles of files and body of the texts.
+Providers can find all references to their queries in structured and unstructured data.
+This means that they can find in the system all mentions of a word or phrase, including titles of files and the body of the texts.

 4. Telemedicine Application

-Medical record management software of a small private practice and big entity record management system allow doctors to communicate remotely with critical clients via any technical means of communication.
+Medical record management software of a small private practice and big entity record management system allows doctors to communicate remotely with critical clients via any technical means of communication.

 5. Custom Solutions

 Small and middle-sized entities can have EHR or EMR made on order.
 In this way, they exclude the challenges that may emerge with the huge platforms and their packages.
 With custom solutions, they have the systems totally adjusted to their workflow.
 And they do not need to adjust their workflow to these unified systems.

 Big EHR platforms can cover the growing needs of general hospitals.
 If their workflow involves dozens of parties and thousands of records, these systems are choice #1.